Yoonsen/logic-editor/logbook.md

 - Simplified maintenance by chunking symbol configs into reusable rows instead of hard-coded table markup
 - Verified responsive layout still behaves on narrow viewports
 - Extended Delimiters with en/em dashes and introduced a Currency & Special block (€, £, ¥, etc.) for harder-to-type characters
+- Added collapsible section headers so users can temporarily hide symbol groups they are not using

 ### Build & Deployment
 - Installed dependencies and produced a production bundle via `npm run build`